IAB Measurement Guidelines

-IAB (Interactive Advertising Bureau), the MRC (Media Rating Council), and the MMA (Mobile Marketing Association), with the expert technical support of the IAB Technology Laboratory, have released major overhauls to the Mobile In-App Measurement Guidelines for public comment—changes that will promote improved digital advertising measurement.
-The revised guidelines will shift mobile in-app from a “count-on-download” minimum to a “count-on-begin-to-render” ad impression measurement minimum.
+IAB (Interactive Advertising Bureau), the MRC (Media Rating Council), and the MMA (Mobile Marketing Association), with the expert technical support of the IAB Technology Laboratory, have released major overhauls to the Mobile In-App Measurement Guidelines—changes that will promote improved digital advertising measurement.
+The revised guidelines shift mobile in-app from a “count-on-download” minimum to a “count-on-begin-to-render” ad impression measurement minimum.
 References to “served” impressions have been removed from the proposed guidelines, substituting them with the concept of counting event-driven impressions which have a greater potential for an “opportunity-to-see” by an end user.

 Scope: Limited to ads displayed in applications on mobile devices.
 Mobile Web advertising is covered in another document.

-IAB, the MRC, and the MMA, with the expert technical support of the IAB Technology Laboratory, have released major overhauls to the Mobile Web Measurement Guidelines for public comment—changes that will promote improved digital advertising measurement.
-The revised guidelines will shift mobile web from a “count-on-download” minimum to a “count-on-begin-to-render” ad impression measurement minimum.
-References to “served” impressions have been removed from the proposed guidelines, substituting them with the concept of counting event-driven impressions which have a greater potential for an “opportunity-to-see” by an end user.
+IAB, the MRC, and the MMA, with the expert technical support of the IAB Technology Laboratory, have released major overhauls to the Mobile Web Measurement Guidelines—changes to promote improved digital advertising measurement.
+The revised guidelines shift mobile web from a “count-on-download” minimum to a “count-on-begin-to-render” ad impression measurement minimum.
+References to “served” impressions have been removed from the guidelines, substituting them with the concept of counting event-driven impressions which have a greater potential for an “opportunity-to-see” by an end user.

 Scope: Ad impression measurement for ads displayed in mobile web, which may include mobile-optimized websites, Web apps (WAP), or other browser-based content displayed in a mobile device.
 Excluded from these guidelines are measurement guidance on any non-Web mobile advertising such as messaging applications (SMS and MMS), mobile applications, and various forms of mobile audio and video.